Frequently Asked Questions About Genetic Testing

 Our DNA is organized into 23 pairs of chromosomes.
 We have two copies of each gene - one inherited from our mother and one inherited from our father.
 We will pass one of those copies on to our children.
 If one copy contains the variant and one does not, we have a 50% chance of passing the variant on to an individual child.
 If both copies contain the variant, we have a 100% chance of passing the variant on to an individual child.

-For most inherited disorders, two copies of a deleterious variant are necessary for an individual to exhibit the symptoms.
-The one “good” copy without the variant is oftentimes sufficient to compensate for the deleterious copy with the variant.
-If your DNA contains one copy of a deleterious variant you are considered a carrier - you carry the variant, and may pass the variant on to your children, but you do not exhibit symptoms of the disorder.
+For most inherited disorders, two copies of a harmful variant are necessary for an individual to exhibit the symptoms.
+The one “good” copy without the variant is oftentimes sufficient to compensate for the harmful copy with the variant.
+If your DNA contains one copy of a harmful variant you are considered a carrier - you carry the variant, and may pass the variant on to your children, but you do not exhibit symptoms of the disorder.
 If your partner is also a carrier for the variant, your individual child has a 25% chance of inheriting the disorder and a 50% chance of being a carrier.
 For X-linked variants, the chance of your child being a carrier or inheriting the disorder is higher, particularly in boys who have one X chromosome and one Y chromosome.

 Whole genome sequencing is not covered for preventative care.
 Direct patient payment is required for this test.